Rebecca Clarke (composer): Touring 1916–1923

+In 1916 Clarke visited the United States, where some of her songs had been performed by Gervase Elwes.
+On this trip, she met Elizabeth Sprague Coolidge, a music patron.
+Marin Jacobson has suggested that the contact was through the pianist Gertrude Watson, a friend of Coolidge who had studied under Theodor Leschetizky, and who had toured with Clarke and the cellist May Mukle for the benefit of war relief.

-In 1916 Clarke moved to the United States to continue her performing career.
-In 1918, she premiered her short, lyrical piece for viola and piano titled Morpheus, composed under the pseudonym of 'Anthony Trent,' at her joint recital with cellist May Mukle in New York City.
-Reviewers praised the "Trent", largely ignoring the works credited to Clarke premiered in the same recital.
-She continued to perform with May Mukle in Hawaii in 1918 and 1919, and on a tour of the British colonies in 1923.
+In 1918, Clarke premiered her short, lyrical piece for viola and piano titled Morpheus, composed under the pseudonym "Anthony Trent", at a joint recital with May Mukle in New York City.
+Reviewers praised Morpheus, if largely ignoring Clarke's other works.

+Clarke continued to perform with May Mukle, in Hawaii in 1918 and 1919, and on a tour of the British colonies in 1923.
+Mukle was a good friend, and with Kathleen Long and Marjorie Hayward they later made up the English Ensemble piano quartet.

+Compositions 1919 to mid-1920s

-Her compositional career peaked in a brief period, beginning with the viola sonata she entered in a 1919 competition sponsored by Elizabeth Sprague Coolidge, Clarke's neighbour and a patron of the arts.
-In a field of 72 entrants, Clarke's sonata tied for first place with a composition by Ernest Bloch.
-Coolidge later declared Bloch the winner.
-Reporters speculated that "Rebecca Clarke" was only a pseudonym for Bloch himself, or at least that it could not have been Clarke who wrote these pieces, as the idea that a woman could write such a beautiful work was socially inconceivable.
+Clarke's compositional career peaked in a brief period, beginning with the viola sonata she entered in a 1919 competition sponsored by Elizabeth Sprague Coolidge.
+In a field of 72 entrants, Clarke's sonata tied for first place with a composition by Ernest Bloch; Coolidge gave Bloch her casting vote.
+Reporters speculated that "Rebecca Clarke" was a pseudonym for Bloch himself.
 The sonata was well received and had its first performance at the Berkshire music festival in 1919.
-In 1921 Clarke again made an impressive showing in Coolidge's composition competition with her piano trio, though again failed to take the prize.
-A 1923 rhapsody for cello and piano followed, sponsored by Coolidge, making Clarke the only female recipient of Coolidge's patronage.
+In 1921 Clarke again made a good showing in Coolidge's competition with her piano trio.
+A 1923 rhapsody for cello and piano followed, sponsored by Coolidge, making Clarke the sole woman to receive Coolidge's patronage.
 These three works represent the height of Clarke's compositional career.